Traveling, Climbing, and Paragliding Photos

 From here you will find photos of friends and I climbing, flying, and traveling together here on planet Earth.
 All these photos conjure up such good memories for myself.
 I truly hope my family and friends will stumble upon them and enjoy them as I do.

-I like to think that I have a certain kinship of spirit with the dedicated alpine climbers on this planet.
+I like to think that I have a certain kinship of spirit with the dedicated alpine connoisseurs on this planet.
 I've always been attracted to the concept of taking what knowledge we learn here and applying over there, somewhere else.
 As in what we learn down here at our local crags we take up there to our alpine objectives.
 It's a heady cup of individuality tea to drink and it's certainly a known when one has tasted it.
-Even though it is still within my grasp, I myself chose years ago not to pursue the full on, physical alpine ideal.
+Even though it is still within my grasp, I myself chose years ago not to pursue the full on physically demanding alpine ideal.
 Mostly because I discovered that I'm a creature of comfort, with far too many self indulgent distractions.
 So instead I've become a self proclaimed crag rat.
 By that I mean - not being out and away from a warm bed and body for more than a couple of days at a time.
 Well, maybe a couple of small alpine objectives here and there that may brilliantly strike my fancy...
 It's still exciting to know that within my lifetime I will read about today's technical difficulties at the crags inching ever so closer to tomorrow's mountainous realities.

 So onward and click away.
 May you play as you may.